-The town and road map of Northeast Washington will help you locate cities, towns and other attractions.
+The town and road map of Northeast Washington will help you locate cities, towns, attractions and points of interest.

 Cities and Towns of Northeast Washington